 Sign Up Bonus: also known as a welcome offer, sign-up offer, or welcome bonus.
 This is an incentive banks give you to join.
 Typically connected to a minimum spend.

-Speculatively Transferring: This is the practice of transferring points without a specific booking in mind and is generally not recommended in the miles and points world because of the dynamics of award availability.
+Speculatively Transferring: This is the practice of transferring points without a specific booking in mind, and is generally not recommended in the miles-and-points world because of the dynamics of award availability.

 Stopover: when you connect in a city for more than 24 hours (internationally) or more than 4 hours domestically.
 Thanks to airline stopover programs, you can intentionally book a stopover in an airline’s hub city to explore.
 Often comes with some fun incentives to do so!
-Learn more about stopovers in this podcast episode.

 Sweet Spots: when the stars align, or maybe the miles in this case, they give you outsized value on an awards redemption.
-Learn more about sweet spots in this podcast episode.

 Transfer Bonus: an incentive that banks give you to transfer to specific airlines or hotels.
 No, we cannot guess when they are, yes they are amazing when they align with your plans.
+(We keep an updated list on our Transfer Partner Cheat Sheet.)

 Miles and Points Acronyms

 Acronyms and points are best buddies.
-Here’s your cheat sheet to decode and talk like a miles and points pro.
+Here’s your cheat sheet to decode and talk like a miles-and-points pro.

 Airlines: